-Christopher J. Garcia: Millard Fillmore is group gathers at his grave for a half-joking memorial ceremony.
-Speeches are kept short by the often vile weather at that time of year. warmer, for toasts and extended boozing, which is the real purpose of the gathering.
+Christopher J. Garcia: Millard Fillmore is buried in Forest Lawn cemetery in Buffalo NY.
+Every year on his birthday, Jan 7th, a small group gathers at his grave for a half-joking memorial ceremony.
+Speeches are kept short by the often vile weather at that time of year.
+Then they adjourn the meeting to someplace warmer, for toasts and extended boozing, which is the real purpose of the gathering.